Historic Preservation in Wake Forest

 The Historic Preservation Commission reviews all proposed alterations, renovations, and new construction to Locally Designated Historic Landmarks or properties in the locally designated historic district.
 The purpose of this oversight is to ensure that the special character of the historic property and district are preserved by meeting the historic district and local landmark design standards and the Secretary of Interior's Standards for Rehabilitation.
 These reviews result in the issuance of a permit for the historic district and local landmark called a "Certificate of Appropriateness" which means that the proposed work is "appropriate" to the special character of the historic property or district.

-	The Historic Preservation Commission meets on the second Wednesday of every month at 6:30 pm.
-Beginning in September the Historic Home Tour Committee including the Historic Preservation Commission will meet at 5:30 pm and end at 6:30 pm for the regular HPC Meeting.
-The September 14th regular meeting will be held at 6:30 pm in the Board Chambers, 2nd Floor, Town Hall, 301 S. Brooks Street.
-The full agenda packet is available here.
+The Historic Preservation Commission meets on the second Wednesday of every month at 6:30 pm in the Board Chambers, 2nd floor of Town Hall, 301 S. Brooks Street.
+All meetings are open to the public.
+The full agenda packet for the most recent meeting is available here.

 Vision Statement & Slogan

 The Historic Preservation Commission's slogan is "Preserving the Past for the Future" and their vision statement is: "To safeguard the heritage of the Town, by preserving districts and landmarks that embody important elements of its culture, history, architectural history, or prehistory and to promote the use and conservation of such districts and landmarks for the education, pleasure, and enrichment of the residents of the Town, the County, and the State as a whole."